A New Probe of Relic Neutrino Clustering using Cosmogenic Neutrinos: A Probe of Early C B Overdensity

 Similarly, the vertical gray line in Fig.~\ref{fig:sens} is the 95\% CL Planck upper limit derived from the most stringent cosmological constraint on the sum of neutrino masses~\cite{Planck:2018vyg}.
 However, it is important to keep in mind that the this bound on $\sum m_i$ strongly depends on the combination of the cosmological datasets used, and varies from 0.12 eV to 0.60 eV (95\% CL)~\cite{Planck:2018vyg}.
 More importantly, the CMB bound is valid at a very high redshift of $z\approx 1100$, and there exists a number of ways to significantly relax the cosmological bound at lower redshifts, up to a few eV or so, by e.g.~assuming a non-standard cosmology~\cite{Farzan:2015pca, Bellomo:2016xhl, Esteban:2021ozz, Esteban:2022rjk}, neutrinos with strong non-standard interactions ~\cite{Beacom:2004yd, Hannestad:2004qu, Chacko:2019nej, Escudero:2020ped, Barenboim:2020vrr}, neutrinos with a time-varying mass~\cite{Fardon:2003eh, Dvali:2016uhn, Ghalsasi:2016pcj, Lorenz:2018fzb, Lorenz:2021alz, deGouvea:2022dtw}, or neutrinos with a modified distribution function~\cite{Oldengott:2019lke, Alvey:2021sji}.

 Since neutrinos are fermions, they cannot be clustered to arbitrarily high densities in a stable configuration due to the Pauli exclusion principle~\cite{Tremaine:1979we}.
 Under the assumption that the relic neutrinos behave like an ideal Fermi gas, the maximum possible clustering depends on their Fermi energy $E_F$: $n_{\nu,0}^{\rm max} = \left(2m_\nu E_F\right)^{3/2}/(3\pi^2)$.

 Using semi-analytic arguments which suggest an upper bound on the Fermi momentum $p_F\lesssim 0.9 \ m_\nu$, Ref.~\cite{Smirnov:2022sfo} obtained a maximum C$\nu$B density of $ n_{\nu,0}^{\rm max} \simeq 1.5\times 10^9~{\rm cm}^{-3} \left(m_\nu/0.1~{\rm eV}\right)^3$ for neutrino bound states (in presence of Yukawa interactions of neutrinos with a new light scalar).
 This theoretical bound is more stringent than the limits/sensitivities shown in Fig.~\ref{fig:sens}.
 Let us note, however, that since neutrino clustering at the scales we consider \emph{does} require BSM physics the phase space considerations are somewhat model dependent.
-Redshift dependent BSM effects, as well as the possible impact of non-standard cosmology on the evolution of the total neutrino energy density, or other exotic non-standard neutrino interactions could all conceivably modify the naive Fermi-gas phase space limit discussed above; we therefore, do not include phase space considerations in Fig.~\ref{fig:sens}
+Redshift dependent BSM effects, as well as the possible impact of non-standard cosmology on the evolution of the total neutrino energy density, or other exotic non-standard neutrino interactions could all conceivably modify the naive Fermi-gas phase space limit discussed above; we therefore, do not include phase space considerations in Fig.~\ref{fig:sens}.